dibyansh2325/Jarvis/README.md

 Trying to create a virtual voice controlled assistant

+  SINCE I HAVE USED GOOGLE API FOR VOICE RECOGNITION PLZ MAKE SURE YOU ARE CONNECTED TO THE INTERNET WHILE EXECUTING THE PROGRAM

 Please be advised that I have created this project on Manjaro(Arch Linux), if you're on any other Operating system you might need to install some additional packages according to your OS